strinsberg/slrg_data/docs/sphinx/source/github.rst

         Combining results-20190618-153208.json
         ** Created java.data
         ** Created java2.data

+        -- Extra info will be printed to indicate deleting or moving results.json files

 The resulting files java1.data and java2.data are now ready to be used with the GitHub collection scripts.